discontinued-civictech/discontinued-civictech.github.io/_posts/2023-01-04-workshop-abstract-is-available.md

 ---
 layout: post
-title:  "Workshop abstract paper is now available for download"
+title:  "Workshop abstract paper is now available for download!"
 ---

 Our workshop's extended abstract paper is available for download.